 The Sassafras RIVERKEEPER has an annual goal to reach every 4th grader in the watershed, with the goal of developing the next generation of stewards through education and awareness.
 The RIVERKEEPER participates in Kent County’s outdoor education program as well as Boy Scout, Girl Scout and other youth based activities in both Cecil and Kent Counties.
 Children participate in simple water quality sampling (tidal waters) and macroinvertebrate investigation (non-tidal waters).
 Children learn about sources of pollution and steps they can take to improve water quality.

 In the beginning SRA hosted educational forums to educate stakeholders about our watershed.
 You can find summaries of our forums in our Monthly Newsletters.
 With the implementation of SWAP, SRA now hosts workshops on restoration strategies and occasional meetings on relevant topics.
 For a schedule of upcoming workshops and activities please check Watershed Events.

-The Sassafras Update has the latest SRA news.
+The Sassafras Shorelines has the latest SRA news.
 You can get a topical index of our past newsletters and read them here.

 The following table can be sorted by date or subject by clicking on the header.

 |2016-04||Welcome Kim Righi|

 |2016-03||Farewell from Pam Duke|

 |2015-11||Congratulations Trey Hill|

 |2015-02||Swantown Creek Restoration|